 Support from Mental Health Providers

-I am a neurodivergent therapist and coach specializing in working with people on the autism spectrum.
+I am a neurodivergent therapist and coach specializing in working with individuals on the autism spectrum.
 I have seen firsthand the importance of understanding and addressing anxiety in individuals with autism.
 Many times, autistic individuals are misdiagnosed or have co-occurring conditions that can complicate their treatment.
 I intend to help people get the support they need.

 Lifestyle Changes to Manage Anxiety

 Artistic activities like drawing and music provide therapeutic outlets for emotions, helping manage anxiety.
 Journaling is another effective method for processing emotions and recognizing triggers, allowing for better management of anxiety.
+Keeping a diary can also help identify situations that worsen anxiety, enabling individuals to develop targeted coping strategies.

 Creating an Anxiety-Reducing Environment